Tell me about the Department of English's "online challenge."

 To meet the requirements mentioned above, complete the following steps.

 ||Whenever you are ready, request to take the challenge by going to the placement channel on the Flashline "student tools and courses" page.
 The channel is on the upper right side of the screen.
 After you sign up, you will receive a confirmation e-mail regarding your challenge.
 IF YOU ARE ALREADY REGISTERED FOR A COURSE, DO NOT DROP IT YET.|

-Essays will be graded by the Department of English faculty once a month, starting in April.
+Essays will be graded by the Department of English faculty as they come in, starting in April.
+There may be a short wait depending on how many students are challenging at any given time.
 But remember, you can get started immediately.
 The sooner you complete the challenge, the better.
 If changing your course assignment is recommended, you will have plenty of time to do so.
 The ability to enroll in your desired course, however, depends on whether or not there are seats available in the class.
 You will not need to call the department to check on your placement before you are notified.
-If you are registering the week before school begins, your challenge will be handled manually by contacting the program secretary at firstname.lastname@example.org.
+If you are registering the week before school begins, your challenge will be handled manually by contacting the program secretary at email@example.com.
 The turnaround will be faster, but it may be harder to find open courses at that time.